 Controls are located on the driver's side of the trailer.
 A hydraulic pump must be coupled to the trailer hydraulic system before any hydraulic controls can function.
-The hydraulic system is designed to operate at 2500 psi maximum pressure and approximately 20 GPM flow capacity.
+The hydraulic system is designed to operate at 2500 psi maximum pressure and approximately 20 gpm flow capacity.
+The control valve has built-in flow control that can handle 50 gpm max and it limits the functions to 20 gpm.

-The control valve has a built-in flow control that can handle 50 GPM max and it limits the function to 20 GPM.
-Tractor must be equipped with a relief valve set at 2500 psi maximum pressure.
+Tractor must be equipped with a relief valve set at a maximum 2500 psi.